erdc/pynirom/README.md

 1. The ```PODRBF_cylinder.ipynb``` and ```PODRBF_SW.ipynb``` notebooks demonstrate the use of the PODRBF method for 2D flow around a cylinder and 2D shallow water flows in real world domains respectively.
 2. The ```DMD_cylinder.ipynb``` and ```DMD_SW.ipynb``` notebooks illustrate the use of DMD for these problems.
 3. The ```PODNODE_cylinder.ipynb``` and ```PODNODE_SW.ipynb``` notebooks illustrate the use of the PODNODE method for the example problems.
+4. The ```comparison_cylinder.ipynb``` and ```comparison_SW.ipynb``` notebooks contain visualizations to compare the predictions obtained using the different NIROM methods.
+To run these notebooks download the pre-computed PODNODE solution files from [Link](https://drive.google.com/drive/folders/19DEWdoS7Fkh-Cwe7Lbq6pdTdE290gYSS?usp=sharing) and place these files according to the instructions in the notebooks.
+Also, run the DMD and PODRBF notebooks for each example problem to generate the respective NIROM solutions.

 ## Authors